110 block: Advantages

 110 style blocks allow a much higher density of terminations in a given space than older style termination blocks (66 style or wire wrap) because of their stacking capability.
 Some 110 blocks meet specifications for higher bandwidth data protocols such as Category 5 and higher.

 Problems

-During regular usage, small pieces of insulation can become stuck inside the 110 block contacts; this renders that given pair unreliable or unusable, until the pieces are removed.
+During regular usage, very small pieces of insulation can become stuck inside the 110 block contacts; this renders that given pair unreliable or unusable, until the pieces are removed.
 A tool known as a spudger can be used to remove excess insulation pieces.
 The wire hook which comes with many punch down tools can also be used to remove wire pieces.

 A new wire inserted over an existing insulation remnant may be unreliable, as the 110 IDC was designed to hold only a single wire per contact.

 For testing it is more difficult to reliably connect to a working circuit on a 110 block than on older style blocks.
 The circuit must be broken, or insulation displacing contacts may be used on jumper wires.
 Repeated use of insulation displacing contacts may lead to a difficult-to-locate broken or intermittently-failing jumper wire.